Bronx Opera House: 1916–1917

 Common Clay breaks the house record on September 4 (Labor Day) drawing $9,697.

 John Barrymore is back on the stage of the Bronx Opera House September 26 in John Galsworthy's Justice.

 Julian Eltinge returns to the Bronx Opera House on Christmas Day with Cousin Lucy, a show so successful the previous season, it had been extended a second week.
 The cast remains the same but this 1916 production of the show features new songs, new music and new costumes, "those who saw it before will have to rub their eyes to make sure they are not really looking at a new production".

-Offering for the 1916-1917 season:

 1917–1918

 Manager J. J. Rosenthal fired the first gun of the theatrical season by giving a monster patriotic benefit August 19, 1917.
 The theatre has been redecorated and with the Golden Lobby of fame looking more attractive than ever, is ready to receive Emma Dunn in Old Lady 31, Saturday, August 25 as the opening attraction of the regular season.

 John and Lionel Barrymore are on stage November 19 in John Raphael's play Peter Ibbetson.

 The third mini-season of the Aborn Opera Company does not fare as well as the previous two.
 The contract's terms were the same: booked for three weeks with more time optional.
 However returns were not found satisfactory and their engagement ended after only two weeks.

-Offering for the 1917–1918 season: